decima/blog/content/posts/2020/06/rpg-magic-keys.md

 > Tom is named after Tom Bombadil, a character in J.R.R.
 Tolkien's books.
 >
-> I like the fact that he is the only person in the whole Middle Earth to not being affected by the ring.
+> I like the fact that he is the only person in the whole Middle Earth not being affected by the evil power of the ring.
 >